Learn how to make fudge with these 5 simple tips and tricks. It is so simple to make delicious fudge once you know these easy tips.

 2. Have the proper tools

-Want to make the perfect fudge?
-Use a double boiler and a candy thermometer.
-I know that might sounds complicated, but it really isn’t.
-Those are the tools to help you make the perfect fudge, EVERY time.
-You can use a sauce pan and no thermometer, but that leaves some guess work and CAN result in fudge that doesn’t set properly or fudge that is too dry.
-If you don’t want to spend the money on a double boiler, why not try this Double Boiler bowl – it fits sauce pans of a variety of shapes and sizes and would be perfect for fudge making.
+If you don’t want to spend the money on a double boiler, why not try this Double Boiler bowl – it fits sauce pans of a variety of shapes and sizes and would be perfect for making this recipe.

 3. Follow the directions exactly

 If you are not new to baking, you have probably added a bit more flour here or a bit less sugar there.
 With this type of treat, you want to be sure to follow the directions exactly as their written.

 Typically, you will need to boil the buttery mixture for 5 minutes (this is a rolling boil, 234 F).
 If you do not boil it long enough, it will not be hot enough the completely dissolve the chocolate and other ingredients and it will not set properly.

 If you boil it for too long, it will be dryer and will crack (no one likes it dry).
 There aren’t many directions to follow when making this but you do want to be sure to follow them precisely.

 One of the most common mistakes when making this type of recipe is to simply pour the hot mixture into the baking dish.
 Now, this won’t ruin it but it makes it so much harder to cut and serve.